randhir111/shopify-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

-13. ### Can you discuss your experience with Shopify's GraphQL API and its advantages over REST?
+13. ### Can you discuss your experience with Shopify GraphQL API and its advantages over REST?
     In a recent project, I utilized Shopify's GraphQL API to streamline data queries, significantly reducing server load and improving performance.
 The flexibility of GraphQL allowed me to fetch only the necessary data, enhancing the efficiency of our app.

   **[⬆ Back to Top](#table-of-contents)**